TheCahyag/MinecraftAnimation/README.md

 * Add a message in the bottom middle of the users screen showing what frame the animation is on
 * Fix NPE from logger

+## Animations to show off
+* Door opening
+* Bridge extending
+* Running horse
+* Fan spinning
+* Grandfather clock with the pendulum ticking and tocking
+* Big tree that sways in the breeze

+### Testing / Stress testing
+* Local server
+* Public server on the box

 ## Random Notes for me
 If Sponge changes the blocks at a chunk that isn't loaded and there's no one to see the changes,